-"RSNA has shown a deep commitment to advancing the science and technology of medical imaging through its extensive scientific programming at its annual meeting, through its advocacy for federal funding for imaging research and through the phenomenally successful research grant program of the R & E Foundation,” Dr Ehman said.
+“The RSNA has shown a deep commitment to advancing the science and technology of medical imaging through its extensive scientific programming at its annual meeting, through its advocacy for federal funding for imaging research and through the phenomenally successful research grant program of the Research and Education Foundation,” Dr. Ehman said.

-Dr Ehman was 2002-2003 president of the International Society for Magnetic Resonance in Medicine (ISMRM), from which he received the gold medal in 1995.
-Dr. Ehman is a fellow of the American College of Radiology and the current president of the Academy of Radiology Research.
-He was elected to the Institute of Medicine of the National Academies of Science in October 2010.
+Dr. Ehman was 2002-2003 president of the International Society for Magnetic Resonance in Medicine (ISMRM), from which he received the gold medal in 1995.
+He served as president of the Academy of Radiology Research from 2011 to 2013 and is the current president of the Society of Body Computed Tomography and Magnetic Resonance Imaging (SCBTMR).
+He is a fellow of the Society for Magnetic Resonance Imaging and the American College of Radiology.
+Dr. Ehman was elected to the Institute of Medicine of the National Academies of Science in October 2010.